kubermatic/docs/content/kubeone/v1.9/guides/addons/_index.en.md

 ## Reconciling Addons

-The addons are reconciled after initializing and joining the control plane nodes nodes when running `kubeone install`, `kubeone upgrade`, or `kubeone apply`.
-You can also reconcile addons after the cluster is provisioned by using `kubeone apply`.
+The addons are reconciled upon running `kubeone apply`.
+If the cluster is being provisioned for the first time, addons will be applied by the end of the provisioning process.

 ```bash
 kubeone apply --manifest kubeone.yaml -t .